Information for all students

-Indicating in your online application that you require accommodation in residence during the Winter Break will result in assignment to Quarry View Residence (or potentially Village Residence) if we are able to offer you a bed.
+Indicating in your online application that you require accommodation in residence during the Winter Break will result in assignment to Quarry View Residence if we are able to offer you a bed.
 There will be an additional fee charged to stay in residence during the Winter Break.

 It is highly unlikely that there will be any changes to room assignments before Thanksgiving.
-When a student wishes to change rooms this must be done in consultation and co-ordination with the Don, Head Resident and the Department of Residences.
+When a student wishes to change rooms this must be done in consultation and co-ordination with the residence don, head resident and the Department of Residences.
 This is explained in detail in our procedures for changing rooms.

 For new/incoming students

 To live in residence, you must be a full-time student in a degree program at Brock (i.e. taking the equivalent of three full courses) and accept your room assignment for both Fall and Winter terms.
 Applications should be made online via the residences home page.
-The application will go live in late October 2016.
+We anticipate that the application will go live in December 2017.
 In order for us to process your application, it is essential that we receive both an online application and your application fee by the deadline below.

 You must pay a $600-application fee (payment 1 of 3) to complete your residence application.
-We will begin accepting payments as of April 4.
+We will begin accepting payments after April 1.
 Please do not attempt to make the payment before then.
 Preferred methods of payment are posted on the Finance Department website.
-If we do not receive the $600-application fee by June 1, 2017, we will not process your application and you will not be offered a bed.
+If we do not receive the $600-application fee by June 1, 2018, we will not process your application and you will not be offered a bed.
 There is no reminder.
 We strongly recommend that you keep a copy of confirmation of your payment; for example, print a copy of the confirmation screen if you are paying by online banking, or keep the deposit slip if you pay at your bank.

 We also guarantee residence to students transferring from a post-secondary institution, who meet the following conditions: